PostHog/handbook/docs/handbook/investor-updates.md

 ------------------------------------------------
 ```

-We do not share investor updates publically.
+We do not share investor updates publicly.
 This is because we often need to mention specific clients, legal and finance issues, all of which are in the rare category of being potentially harmful to discuss.